louisenorris/Take_Your_Pic_frontend/README.md

 # Take Your Pic

 A photo sharing app for polaroid lovers.
 Take your pic and add it to the gallery for all to see!
+Created using a React JavaScript frontend and a Ruby on Rails backend.

 A user can signup or login, take a picture of themselves and watch it develop through a CSS animation.
 They can then decide whether to retake or save their digital polaroid to the gallery.